 To control windows mold growth, you have to put a limit to the humidity in the air.
 For that, the dehumidification equipment works best.
 This equipment filters out the moisture in the air and brings in the deeply dehumidified air.
 Since moisture is the key reason for mold growth, the less it is in the air the better.
 We advise you to get a dehumidifier with an auto pump so that it could drain and you don’t have to worry about emptying it daily.

 To RESOLVE Significant Window Mold Problems

-1. Have exterior flashing, caulk or siding repaired by a local reputable contractor.
+- Repair exterior flashing, caulk or siding by a local reputable contractor?

-2. Have your ducts and air handler thoroughly cleaned by a professional vent cleaning company if the mold was located in close proximity to air vents.
+- Clean your ducts and air handler thoroughly by a professional vent cleaning company if the mold was located in close proximity to air vents.